vitorecomp/kong-api-client/README.md

 [![Build Status](https://travis-ci.com/vitorecomp/kong-api-client.svg?branch=master)](https://travis-ci.com/vitorecomp/kong-api-client)
 [![codecov](https://codecov.io/gh/vitorecomp/kong-api-client/branch/master/graph/badge.svg)](https://codecov.io/gh/vitorecomp/kong-api-client)

-## Desciption
+## Description

 This is a sdk, to the Kong Gateway Admin API <https://konghq.com/solutions/gateway/>.
 The implemented endpoints are:

 - Services
-- Custumers
+- Customers
 - Plugins
 - Routes

-The version of the kong api, is 1.1.x decribed on <https://docs.konghq.com/1.1.x/getting-started/introduction>
+The version of the kong api, is 1.1.x described on <https://docs.konghq.com/1.1.x/getting-started/introduction>

 Is possible to find examples on the examples folder and a complete reference guide on the documentation folder.